 The model always starts with this area.
-The open area represents facts that is known to everyone including the person.
+The open area represents facts that are known to everyone, including the person.
 Regular communication is what makes these details available to the public.
 Due to the continuous sharing of this knowledge, trust between people can be made better.
 The main aim of this model is to expand the open area and reduce the other three.
 This area includes behavior, skills, professional attitude, knowledge, etc., for example.

 Next in the model is the blind area or the blindspot.
 This categorizes the information that the person is oblivious to.
 However, people around him or her might have noticed.
 The best example of this is constant shaking of legs, poor eye contact during meetings/presentations, etc.

 The third window is the hidden area or facade.
 This is the exact opposite of the blind area.
-Information that the person is aware of but others in the surroundings don’t come under this window.
+Information that the person is aware of, but others in the surroundings don’t come under this window.
 There can be many reasons behind the secrecy.
 The person is too sensitive, easily offended by judgements, or the details are very private such as credentials, feelings, fears, goals, or past experiences.
 But this area can be minimized by developing trust in others.
 However, in the end, it is the person’s will to share such details.

 This region is the exact opposite of the open area, where neither the subject nor the audience knows.
-But discovering information in the area can be quite exciting no one knows about their skills or characteristics.
+But discovering information in the area can be quite exciting as no one knows about their skills or characteristics.